Mickey Avalon: Early life

-Mickey Avalon was the main investor in a series of self-named apartment complexes in Camarillo, California and Sunnyvale, California.

 Style

 The majority of Avalon's work has themes of hard drug use, particularly in reference to his consumption of heroin and crack cocaine, an unusual style in hip hop, where the artist more commonly refers to the sale of such substances.
 Another popular theme in Avalon's music is his seduction, and sexual encounters with men and women.
 This is coupled with his overtly sexualized image, often performing with heavy eye makeup and no shirt.

 Career

 Upon moving to Los Angeles, he was befriended by ex-MTV VJ Simon Rex who encouraged Avalon to rap and collaborated with him.
 The two began passing out demos to Hollywood clubs and soon developed a following among fans of the Santa Cruz nightclub scene.

 Upon entering the rap scene in 2000, Avalon first adopted the stage name, "The Relevant" and made his first appearance on Met Fly (who would later be known as Andre Legacy)'s album entitled "Wiggin' Out".
 In 2004, Avalon first collaborated with Existereo of the Shape Shifters's on the song "No Class."
 He later collaborated with Existereo again on: "Couple o'Shitbags & The Fly's That Go With 'em" (2005), "Wrong Side" (2006), "I Love Who" (2007).

-In November 2006, Mickey Avalon released his self-titled debut solo album.
+On October 31, 2006, Mickey Avalon released his self-titled debut solo album.
 Released through Interscope/Shoot to Kill Records in association with MySpace Records, the album spawned the singles "Jane Fonda" and "Mr. Right".
 In January 2007, Avalon contributed lyrics and vocals on Unwritten Law's "Shoulda Known Better."
 That same year, he was featured in a Boost Mobile rap commercial with fellow rappers Jermaine Dupri and Young Jeezy.